 Instead of using dairy butter, I used unrefined coconut oil for the batter, then used coconut “butter” spread to top the warm waffles before adding the sauce.
 For milk, I tested both dairy milk, almond milk and even a combination when I ran out of almond milk.
 All worked fine.

 The Sauce: Raspberry and Pomegranate

 Skip sweet, sugary syrups and make this quick, ruby-red raspberry puree then sprinkle on pomegranate seeds (arils).
 I like to add a splash of fresh lemon juice and a tiny bit of agave syrup to lift the flavor.
-You could also use stevia.
+You could also use liquid stevia or honey.

 On agave, the only one I buy is Xagave.
 It is lower in fructose than other brands, and it takes just a tiny bit to sweeten things.
 For the raspberry sauce recipe, read here.
 For how to open a pomegranate, read here.